systopia/de.systopia.newsstoregiga/README.md

-# Custom functionality using NewsStore extension.
+# Custom functionality for GIGA

+Note: this extension has two purposes

+1. Provide formatters to create GIGA RSS mailings using NewsStore and NewsStoreMailer.
+The documentation below realtes to this.

+2. Several custom fields are configured - see `xml/auto_install.xml`
+   There is currently no doucumentation for this.
+Is it still needed?

 ## API method: NewsStoreSource.newsstoremailer